Salem Parkway (North Carolina): East–West Expressway

-On January 6, 1958, the first 1.2 mi section of the East–West Expressway was opened, connecting between Cloverdale Avenue and Main Street.
+On January 6, 1958, the first 1.2 mi section of the East–West Expressway was opened between Cloverdale Avenue and Main Street.
 Because of the novelty, local newspapers ran a series of stories and diagrams on how to use the expressway, educating the public on how on-ramps and off-ramps work.
 Designated as I-40, the expressway soon ran concurrently with US 158 in 1959, from Stratford Road to Marshall (westbound) and Cherry (eastbound) streets.
 In 1960, the expressway was extended west into Yadkin County, at NC 801, and east to Reidsville Road.
 In 1961, US 421 was rerouted from Pfafftown and downtown Winston-Salem onto new freeway that connected directly with the expressway, then continued easterly running concurrently with I-40.
 In 1962, US 158 was realigned to continue along the expressway to Reidsville Road, its former alignment became US 158 Business (decommissioned in 1970).
 East of Reidsville Road, I-40/US 421 was extended onto new freeway to Kernersville, where it then linked with second built section of I-40 (late 1958) and continued towards Greensboro.